We used large, bone-in pork chops for this recipe, but any style pork chop—thick or thin, bone-in or boneless—will work.

 - 4 pork chops

-1 Sauté the onions and cabbage: Heat the bacon fat (or butter or vegetable oil) in a large sauté pan over medium-high heat.
+1 Sauté the onions and cabbage: Heat the bacon fat (or butter or olive oil) in a large sauté pan over medium-high heat.

 Add the onion and sauté, stirring only occasionally, until the edges of the onions begin to brown, about 5 minutes.
 Sprinkle salt over the onions as they cook.

 Add the sliced cabbage and toss to combine.
 Cook for a minute or two, then add the celery seed, caraway, and stock.
 Cover and reduce the heat to low.
 Cook, covered for 10 minutes.